Integralist/Style-Guides/JavaScript Style Guide.md

 ###Loops

-I don't like using `for` loops for no other reason than I think they're ugly and harsher on the eyes than a `while` loop (besides, there are some micro-optimisations that can be had from using a `while` loop)…
+Don't use `for` loops unless you feel you absolutely must.
+There is a micro-optimisation that can be had from using a `while` loop instead, but generally `for` loops are harder to read and understand compared to `while` loops…

 ```js
 // Bad